roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | 2020          | 8            | Retail   | 96.51            |
 | 2020          | 8            | Shopify  | 3.49             |

---7.
-What is the percentage of sales by demographic for each year in the dataset?
+**7. What is the percentage of sales by demographic for each year in the dataset?**
 ```
 WITH transaction_cte AS (SELECT calendar_year, demographic,SUM(sales) AS yearly_demo_sales
 FROM clean_weekly_sales